ibm-cloud-docs/account/faqs-resources.md

 Migrating your Cloud Foundry services to a resource group means that the services you're using are now available for use with IAM access control and resource groups.
 You can take advantage of fine-grained access control by using IAM roles.
 You can also view usage per resource group in your account.

-When you have Cloud Foundry services that can be migrated to a resource group, you receive a notification on the My resources page.
+When you have Cloud Foundry services that can be migrated to a resource group, you receive a notification on the Resource list page.
 For more information about the migration process, see [Migrating Cloud Foundry service instances and apps to a resource group](/docs/account?topic=account-migrate).

 ## Why can't I add a resource to a resource group?
 {: #create-add-resource}